-In order to quantify the change in the hydrogen coverage on the NP surface under elevated H_2 pressure at 25°C, Δ XANES plots were calculated.
-Figure 2(a) shows the Δ XANES spectra for Pt NPs measured in 1-21 bar H_2 at 25°C. An increase in the area of peak B is seen with an increase in H_2 pressure, corresponding to an increase in H coverage on the NP surface.
-To estimate H/Pt ratios, the area of the $\Delta XANES$ peak B was normalized by the peak B area of largee 1 nm diameter particles (Pt{140}) with well-defined shape previously measured^[6a] in 1 bar H2 at 183 K. Under these conditions, the larger NPs (Pt140) are postulated to be saturated with one hydrogen atom per surface platinum atom.
-The number of hydrogen atoms per total number of Pt atoms in the Pt22 NP are shown in Fig. 2(b).
-To best compare our H/Pt ratios with those found in the literature, we have normalized the hydrogen coverage by the total number of atoms in the NP, and not the number of Pt atoms at the surface, as was given in our previous work.^[6a] The hydrogen coverage on the NPs at 25°C was found to increase from 1.9 to 2.5 H/Pt with an increase of pressure from 1 to 21 bar.
-Theoretical (DFT) H/Pt ratios for Pt13 NPs calculated by Mager-Maury et al.^[6c] are also plotted in Figure 2(b).
-For these smaller NPs, a higher H/Pt ratio of ~2.6 is seen at atmospheric pressure of H_2 , which increases only slightly with increasing H_2 pressure.
-This indicates that their smaller theoretical Pt13 NPs able to adsorb more H2 than our experimental Pt22 NPs under equivalent conditions., This trend is in agreement with our previous work on Pt/γ -Al2O3 NPs showing that hydrogen adsorption capacity increases with decreasing particle size.^[6a] Similarly, Jensen et al.^[12b] obtained a saturation coverage of 2.9 H/Pt at 25°C for their smaller Pt13 NPs supported on a zeolite using H adsorption isotherms.
+the area of peak B is seen with an increase in H2 pressure, corresponding to an increase in H coverage on the NP surface.
+To estimate H/Pt ratios, the area of the Δ XANES peak B was normalized by the peak B area of large 1 nm diameter particles (Pt{140}) with well-defined shape previously measured^[6a] in 1 bar H_2 at 183 K. Under these conditions, the larger NPs (Pt140) are postulated to be saturated with one hydrogen atom per surface platinum atom.
+The number of hydrogen atoms per total number of Pt atoms in the Pt22 NP are shown in Figure 2(b).
+To best compare our H/Pt ratios with those found in the literature, we normalized the hydrogen coverage by the total number of atoms in the NP, and not the number of Pt atoms at the surface, as was given in our previous work.^[6a] The hydrogen coverage on the NPs at 25 °C was found to increase from 1.9 to 2.5 H/Pt with an increase of pressure from 1 to 21 bar.
+Theoretical density functional theory (DFT) H/Pt ratios for Pt13 NPs calculated by Mager-Maury et al.^[6c] are also plotted in Figure 2(b).
+For these smaller NPs, a higher H/Pt ratio of approximately 2.6 is seen at atmospheric pressure of H2, which increases only slightly with increasing H2 pressure.
+This indicates that the smaller theoretical Pt13 NPs are able to adsorb more hydrogen than our experimental Pt22 NPs under equivalent conditions.
+This trend is in agreement with our previous work on Pt/ γ -Al2O3 NPs showing that hydrogen adsorption capacity increases with decreasing particle size.^[6a] Similarly, Jensen et al.^[12b] obtained a saturation coverage of 2.9 H/Pt at 25 °C for their smaller Pt13 NPs supported on a zeolite using H adsorption isotherms.